vishkid84/Workspace-showcase/README.md

 ### Strategy

-The idea of the project is to compare the workspaces of different users to understand how the different work settings affect the mental health.
+The idea of the project is to compare the workspaces of different users to understand how the different work settings affect different individuals.
+Based on details provide by the users, it should be easy to assess or compare the overall stress level or happiness which could be considered a crucial factor in mental health.
 It also aims at understanding how users would like to work in the future whether it would be in an office setting or remote or a balance of both.

 ### Scope

-As someone working away from office at the moment, though I am mostly happy with my setup I sometimes get stressed.
+As someone working away from office at the moment, though I am mostly happy with my setup I sometimes get stressed but it might not be same for all.
 To understand what areas to include in the site, I talked to a few colleagues and friends in the similar situation.
 Based on the input and user stories, I identified key areas to include in a workspace user insert in the site.
 1. Workspace room or setup